Derek Braslow, Esq

 Derek has argued several notable cases before the U.S. Court of Appeals for the Third Circuit, the Pennsylvania Supreme Court and the New Jersey Supreme Court, involving insurance coverage and federal preemption of pharmaceutical drugs, including, Colaccico v.
 GSK, et al. (3d Cir.
 2008); 401 Fourth St. v.
 Investors Ins.
 Group, (Pa.
 2005); Information Spectrum v.
 The Hartford, (N.J.
 2004); and Sylvania Gardens v.
 Hartford Ins.
 Co., (3d Cir.
 2001).

-Prior to joining Ketterer, Brown, and Anderson, Derek was the founding partner of Pogust Braslow & Millrood where he served as managing partner for over a decade, representing thousands of individuals in class and collective employment and consumer actions and mass tort pharmaceutical and medical device litigations.
+Prior to joining Ketterer, Brown, and Associates, LLC, Derek was the founding partner of Pogust Braslow & Millrood where he served as managing partner for over a decade, representing thousands of individuals in class and collective employment and consumer actions and mass tort pharmaceutical and medical device litigations.
 He was previously a shareholder in the south jersey firm of Sherman Silverstein where he focused on personal injury, bad faith insurance, and clinical trials litigation.

 Derek is a 1993 graduate of the University of Pennsylvania and 1996 graduate of Temple University School of Law.
 While at Temple, he clerked for the Hon.
 Norma L. Shapiro in the United States District Court for the Eastern District of Pennsylvania and served as co-chair of Temple’s Women’s Law Caucus.
 Derek also led Temple’s National Trial Team to a regional championship and was awarded the Philadelphia Trial Lawyers Association Award for Trial Advocacy.